Here are a few of the most significant new labor laws that will bring change to the workplace starting in January:

-Higher Minimum Wage Rates
+Minimum Wage 2023 Updates and Rates

 Given the lack of action in updating the federal minimum wage, the following states will feature initiatives addressing this controversial issue on their ballots in November 2016:

 - Washington.
-As one of the more ambitious minimum wage propositions, the State of Washington’s Initiative 1433 would—if approved by voters—raise the hourly minimum wage to $11 in 2017 and $13.50 by 2020.
+As one of the more ambitious minimum wage propositions, the State of Washington’s Initiative 1433 raised the hourly minimum wage to $11 in 2017 and $13.50 by 2020.
+Effective Jan 1 2023, Washington’s minimum wage varies from $18.69-$16.50.

-Although the federal minimum wage has not been increased recently, federal contractors must begin paying their employees at least $10.20 per hour—rather than the current rate of $10.15—in 2017.
-This increase is in accordance with Executive Order 13658, which was signed by President Obama in February 2014.
-In addition, several municipalities—including Long Beach and San Matteo, California—have adopted plans to gradually increase their minimum wage rates beginning on January 1, 2017.
+Although the federal minimum wage has not been increased in several years, federal contractors must begin paying their employees at least $15.00 per hour—in contrast to the old rate of $10.15 in 2017.
+This increase is in accordance with Executive Order 14026, which was signed by President Biden in April of 2021.

 Paid Sick Leave